Imperfect molecular detection can renormalize apparent kinetic rates in stochastic gene regulatory networks: Protein distribution prediction under technical noise using a piecewise deterministic approach

 with the effective burst frequency $\alpha_i$ and the degradation rate $\gamma_i$ given by

 In Fig. \ref{fig_toggle} and Fig. \ref{fig_repress} we test the accuracy of our theory by means of stochastic simulations of the two gene toggle switch \cite{gardner2000construction} and the three gene repressilator, respectively \cite{elowitz2000synthetic} --- these are special cases of the general gene regulatory network \eqref{GRNscheme}.
 We use hybrid Gillespie simulations to simulate the ``true'' observed process --- the PDMP corresponding to the reaction scheme~\eqref{process3} with its output passed through a probabilistic observation model defined by the measurement kernel Eq. \eqref{varconcdist}.
 We also use the hybrid Gillespie simulations to simulate the predicted observed process --- the PDMP corresponding to the reaction scheme \ref{process4}.
 We find that for both gene regulatory networks, the time-dependent distributions from these two simulations are in excellent agreement over a wide range of capture probabilities $p$ and for all times.
-Breakdown becomes apparent for small enough $p$ as shown in Fig. \ref{fig_repress}C. For the repressilator, since this circuit can produce sustained oscillations in the protein concentrations, we also investigate the normalised power spectra and find that simulations of the true and predicted observed processes lead to similar predictions except when $p$ is very small (Fig. \ref{fig_repress}D-F).
+Breakdown becomes apparent for small enough $p$ as shown in Fig. \ref{fig_repress}C. This breakdown occurs because, at small $p$, the observation-induced noise is no longer negligible relative to the rescaled intrinsic variance; thus, the validity condition (Eq. \eqref{val_cond}) does not hold, so technical noise can no longer be absorbed into a renormalization of rates.
+For the repressilator, since this circuit can produce sustained oscillations in the protein concentrations, we also investigate the normalised power spectra and find that simulations of the true and predicted observed processes lead to similar predictions except when $p$ is very small (Fig. \ref{fig_repress}D-F).